nikerla/vc-content/pages/docs/lessons/lesson2.md

 ## Prerequisites

-* Download the <a href="https://github.com/VirtoCommerce/vc-content/tree/lesson2/Pages/docs/lessons/electronics-new-products-example.csv" target="_blank">electronics-new-products-example.csv</a> file with new products.
+* Download the <a href="https://github.com/VirtoCommerce/vc-content/tree/lesson2/pages/docs/lessons/electronics-new-products-example.csv" target="_blank">electronics-new-products-example.csv</a> file with new products.
+* Download the <a href="https://github.com/VirtoCommerce/vc-content/tree/lesson2/pages/docs/lessons/images-example.zip" **images-example.zip** file with 15 images of new products.
 * Word Excel or <a href="https://www.libreoffice.org/" target="_blank">LibreOffice(*free*)</a>.

 ## Create catalog data file in .csv format

 * To create file with products like downloaded **electronics-new-products-example.csv** you need to create new file in any of Word Excel or LibreOffice programm.
 * In Excel just select the product properties you need from the list and fill in the product properties columns as in our document.
+Set to the PrimaryImage column pathes to your images in **Assets**.
 * In LibreOffice you need to create table with the number of columns equal to the number of properties of your products and fill it.
 For a delimiter, select a comma.
 * Save file in .csv format.